physimals/quantiphyse/doc/install.rst

     pip install quantiphyse

 In practice it is often *not* as simple as this.
-There are a couple of reasons for this:

- - Quantiphyse requires ``cython`` and ``numpy`` to build it's own extensions.
-On Linux you may need to manually install these first (for Mac and Windows binary wheels are available which avoid this).
- - ``PySide`` (the library we use for the user interface) needs to be compiled against a rather old version of QT.
-Alternatively a binary version of this library can be installed but a suitable package isn't always available for every version of Python.
+The main reason is ``PySide`` (the library we use for the user interface).
+This needs to be compiled against a rather old version of the QT GUI library which requires separate installation.

+Alternatively a binary version of PySide can be installed but a suitable package isn't available for every version of Python.

 Below are a number of 'recipes' for different platforms which have been verified to work.
 If you find a problem with one of these recipes, please report it using the